Ban Chiang: US legal case

 The site made headlines in January 2008, when thousands of artifacts from the Ban Chiang and other prehistoric sites in Thailand were found to be in the collections of at least five California museums, including the Los Angeles County Museum of Art, the Mingei International Museum, the Pacific Asian Museum, the Charles W. Bowers Museum, and the UC Berkeley Art Museum.
 The complex plot functioned as a crime ring and involved smuggling the items out of Thailand into the US, and then donating them to museums in order to claim tax write-offs.
 There were said to be more items in US museums than at the site itself.

 The case was brought to light during 13 high-profile raids conducted by federal law enforcement officers on various California and Chicago museums, shops, warehouses, and homes of private art collectors; it was the culmination of a five-year federal undercover investigation called Operation Antiquity.
 A National Park Service special agent had posed as a private collector and documented the case.
 The agent bought looted antiquities from two art dealers and donated them to various California art museums like the ones listed above.
 He found that museum officials had "varying degrees of knowledge about the antiquities' provenance" and agreed to the donations.
 In total, the federal government seized more than 10,000 looted artifacts, many of which were from Ban Chiang.

+These artifacts were examined by Dr. Joyce White, an archaeologist specializing in Northeast Thailand.
+Dr. White's expertise helped prove the authenticity of the artifacts and assign damage costs for each object in accordance with the Archaeological Resources Protection Act of 1979.
+Later in the case, she would serve as an expert witness.